 Directors' fees are tax-deductible expenses for your company.
 As a result, providing it is profitable, the company saves Corporation Tax on directors' fees it pays.
 They are however, taxed under the Pay As You Earn (PAYE) system.
 You will be liable to National Insurance on the directors' fees you receive above the thresholds and for Personal Tax on the directors' fees you receive above the personal allowance for the year.

-National Insurance is payable on earnings above both the ‘primary (employees) threshold’ of £155 per week and the ‘secondary (employers) threshold’ of £156 per week for 2016/17.
-This is at a rate of 12% for Employees National Insurance on amounts above £155 a week up to £827 a week, and then 2% thereafter.
-Employers National Insurance is payable at 13.8% on all amounts above £156 a week.
-The combined rate of National Insurance is therefore 25.8% for directors' fees exceeding £155.
+National Insurance is payable on earnings above both the ‘primary (employees) threshold’ of £157 per week and the ‘secondary (employers) threshold’ of £157 per week for 2017/18.
+From 6th April 2017, these have both been aligned.
+This is at a rate of 12% for Employees National Insurance on amounts above £157 a week up to £866 a week, and then 2% thereafter.
+Employers National Insurance is payable at 13.8% on all amounts above £157 a week.
+The combined rate of National Insurance is therefore 25.8% for directors' fees exceeding £157.

-In the prior year, HMRC introduced an Employment Allowance scheme, allowing businesses to reduce the Employers NIC liability to a maximum of £2,000.
-From 2016/17, HMRC removed this allowance for sole directors of limited companies, however, the allowance of £3,000 still remains for companies who employ additional directors and/or employees.
+From 2016/17, HMRC removed the Employment Allowance for sole directors of limited companies, however, the allowance of £3,000 still remains for companies who employ additional directors and/or employees.

-For sole directors, we are recommending an annual salary of £8,112, being £156 weekly, to utilise the taxable personal allowance to increase the tax savings.
-This will result in some Employees National Insurance becoming payable on the director’s fee however the corporation tax saving on the director’s fees outweigh the National Insurance that will be payable to HMRC.
+For sole directors, we are recommending an annual salary of £8,164, being £157 weekly, or £680 per month, for 2017/18 – in order to utilise the taxable personal allowance to increase the tax savings.
+There will be no Employers or Employees National Insurance due on these amounts.

 If a directors’ fee is less than the ‘Lower Earnings Limit’ of £113 a week you may not retain your entitlement to full basic State Pension, Jobseekers Allowance and other Social Security Benefits.